charnad/vagrant-ubuntu-box-builder/README.md

 ## About

-This script will:
+What this script does is:

- 1. download the Ubuntu 14.04 server, 64bit iso
+ 1. Download the Ubuntu server 64bit iso
- 2. ... do some magic to turn it into a vagrant box file
- 3. output package.box
+ 2. Unpack the iso, stick custom preseed file in
+ 3. Create temporary Virtual Box VM and let Ubuntu install run (preseed file automates the installation)
+ 4. Generate a vagrant box from the VM
+ 5. Clean up the VM

 ## Usage